History of Berliner FC Dynamo (2004–present): New coach Christian Bennbennek (2019–2021)

 The NOFV announced on 2 November 2020 that all competitions were suspended until further notice due to the ongoing COVID-19-pandemic.
-The team lost several players during the break in the season.
+Long-time employee Detlef Mende died on 22 November 2020, at the age of 84.
+Mende had served the first team and the club for many years as a kit manager and supervisor.
+The team would lose several players during the break in the season.
 Philipp Blume was released from his contract in December 2020.
 He instead started dual training as a tax consultant.
 Lucas Brumme left for SV Wehen Wiesbaden and Benjamin Förster for ZFC Meuselwitz in January 2021.
+Supporter Peter Giese died on 23 January 2021, at the age of 54.
+Giese was well known by the name "Trio" in the supporter scene.
+Trio kept detailed statistics for the club for many years and also documented the club's activities on camera.
+He also had an extensive collection of club pennants and calendars.
 BFC Dynamo announced on 21 March 2021 that the team was going to move back to the Sportforum Hohenschöusen for the next season.
 Representatives from all participants in 2020-21 Regonalliga Nordost unanimously agreed on 24 March 2021 to end the season prematurely and to declare FC Viktoria 1889 Belin champions.
 The decision to end the league season was confirmed by the NOFV Presidium on 16 April 2021.
 The final league standing was once again decided by quotient rule.
 BFC Dynamo eventually finished the 2020-21 Regionalliga Nordost in fourth place.
 The 2020–21 Berlin Cup had also been suspended.
 The Berlin Football Association (BFV) decided on 21 April that the rest of cup was going to be played out among the remaining five Regionalliga teams.
-BFC Dynamo surprisingly defeated FC Viktoria 1889 Berlin 3–0 in the semi finals at the Stadion Lichterfelde on 22 May 2022.
+BFC Dynamo surprisingly defeated the newly promoted FC Viktoria 1889 Berlin 3–0 in the semi-finals at the Stadion Lichterfelde on 22 May 2022.
 Andeas Pollasch, Michael Blum and Matthias Steinborn scored one goal each.
 The team then defeated Berliner AK 07 2–1 in the final at the Mommsenstadion on 29 May 2021.
 Pollasch and Steinborn were once again the goal scorers.
 BFC Dynamo thus captured its seventh Berlin Cup title and qualified for the 2021–22 DFB-Pokal.
 Ronny Garbuschewski left the team for Greifswalder FC during the summer.